noInfoPath/noInfoPath-data/README.md

 This class encapulates the CRUD functionality for NoInfoPath's implementation of WebSQL.
 It abstracts the fundimental differences between SQL Views and Tables.
-Exceptions will be thrown when a method is called that a SQL View connot support.
+Exceptions will be thrown when a method is called that a SQL View connot supported.